suxue/obsidian-text-explainer/README.md

 - **Body template editor**: Configure the Markdown that wraps the generated explanation.
 Include `{{content}}` where the plain-text explanation should appear or `{{contentHtml}}` to keep HTML formatting.
 - **Available placeholders**: `{{selectedText}}`, `{{paragraphText}}`, `{{textBefore}}`, `{{textAfter}}`, `{{date}}`, `{{content}}`, `{{contentHtml}}`.

+Manage the defaults from Settings → Text Explainer and then fine-tune them per note in the popup.
 The plugin remembers your last-used configuration, making it easy to reuse templates across sessions.

 ### Supported Languages